Using Batik Fabric Scraps to make Custom Batik Fabric Pieces

 Securing Fabric Pieces in the Embroidery Stabilizer

-Put a piece of wash away embroidery stabilizer on a flat surface.
+- Put a piece of wash away embroidery stabilizer on a flat surface.
+You can cut the stabilizer to any shape you want!
+I just used a simple square shape.

 Sewing the Fabric Pieces and Stabilizer together

-Start sewing thru all the layers.
+- Start sewing thru all the layers.
 You can do simple parallel line sewing or you can free-motion quilt.
-Quite a bit of sewing is necessary because all the fabric pieces will be attached by all the stitching you do.
-(Adjust your machine settings as necessary for thickness and I also used a denim needle Size: 90/14)
+(Quite a bit of sewing is necessary because all the fabric pieces will be attached by all the stitching you do.)

 Rinse Stabilizer off your Custom Batik Fabric Creation

-Put your fabric piece in the water and rinse.
 This wash away stabilizer is made out of a glue like substance, so it will feel weird when you are rinsing.
 Just keep rinsing until all the stabilizer is out of your fabric!
-You will then have an awesome square of fabric you made!
+You will then have an awesome piece of custom fabric you made!

 Admiring your Fun Sewing Project